-We have audited the accompanying consolidated balance sheet of CollPlant Biotechnologies Ltd. and its subsidiary (the "Company") as of December 31, 2019, and the related consolidated statements of comprehensive loss, shareholders' equity and cash flows for each of the two years in the period ended December 31, 2019, including the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2019 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the consolidated statements of operations, of changes in shareholders' equity and of cash flows of CollPlant Biotechnologies Ltd. and its subsidiary (the "Company") for the year ended December 31, 2019, including the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the results of operations and cash flows of the Company for the year ended December 31, 2019 in conformity with accounting principles generally accepted in the United States of America.